Sivli-Embir/meteor-semanticity/README.md

   semanticity = new Semanticity();
 }
 ```
-Semanticity runs completely on the server and should not be sent down to the client.
+Semanticity _now_ runs on the server and the client.
-Use Meteor's Pub-Sub to setup context.

 ### Drivers and Collections